leanprover/lean4/doc/dev/mdbook.md

 # Documentation

-The Lean `doc` folder contains the [Lean Manual](https://leanprover.github.io/lean4/doc/) and is authored in a combination of markdown (*.md) files and special lean programs.
+The Lean `doc` folder contains the [Lean Manual](https://leanprover.github.io/lean4/doc/) and is authored in a combination of markdown (*.md) files and literate Lean files.
 The .lean files are preprocessed using a tool called [LeanInk](https://github.com/leanprover/leanink) and [Alectryon](https://github.com/Kha/alectryon) which produces a generated markdown file.
 We then run `mdbook` on the result to generate the html pages.